If you’re new to caring for an aging parent, it’s normal to lack confidence and feel a little anxious.

 We asked some experienced caregivers to share the advice they wish they’d had when they started caring for their elderly parents.

-5. Deploy technology.
 Hodges suggests setting up check-in reminders on your devices and your parents’ to reduce anxiety for you and them.
-Apps like Lyft and GrubHub make it life easier for everyone.
+Apps like Lyft and GrubHub make life easier for everyone.
 Use a medication dispenser to ensure your parents take the right medications at the right time.
 “Also ensure they wear [personal emergency] alert gadgets,” Hodges counsels.
-These devices enable seniors maintain some independence without your worrying about their safety.
+These devices enable seniors to maintain some independence without your worrying about their safety.

 Start with these tips and then reach out to other experienced caregivers for their insights and advice on caring for an aging parent.
 You can do it!